plone/plone.restapi/docs/source/contributing.rst

        :language: http

-Build the sphinx docs locally to test the rendering by running ``make html`` in the docs folder.
+Build the sphinx docs locally to test the rendering by running ``./bin/sphinxbuilder``.

 Make sure you add and commit the generated files in ``http-examples``.